tbm/homepage/pages/debian/kirkwood/sheevaplug/plugs.md

 <div class="right">
 <img src = "../images/r_sheevaplug_hand.jpg" class="border" alt="SheevaPlug in my hand" width="148" height="129" />
 </div>

-<h1>Plug Computer models and how well they are supported in Debian</h1>

 There are many different variants of the plug computer and not all variants are supported by Debian.
 This page provides an overview of different plug